dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3154: Comprehensive solutions for crimes should include rehabilitation.
+### T3154: Advocate for humane approaches such as life imprisonment and rehabilitation.

 |Support|
 |---|